Civil Society For An Increase In Number Of Pink Buses - UrduPoint

 Civil Society For An Increase In Number Of Pink Buses

-Advocate Aliya Faheem on Monday said that civil society has urged for an increase in the number of Pink Buses for females which is a reliable, safe and easy travel option

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Feb, 2025) Advocate Aliya Faheem on Monday said that civil society has urged for an increase in the number of Pink Buses for females which is a reliable, safe and easy travel option.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Feb, 2025) Advocate Aliya Faheem on Sunday said that civil society has urged for an increase in the number of Pink Buses for females which was a reliable, safe and easy travel option.

 Talking to APP, she praised the initiative, saying it is very important for women’s convenience.